Lancia 2000: The 2000 and 2000 HF Coupé

 The Lancia 2000 and 2000 HF Coupé were an evolution of the Series II Flavia Coupé.
 The car's bodyshell was designed and made by Pininfarina.
 The interior was also designed by Pininfarina and bears a striking resemblance to that of the Ferrari 330 GT.
 The cosmetic changes to the 2000 Coupé were largely confined to a new grille (matte black instead of chrome) with headlamps incorporated into the now wider intake, new bumpers (with rubber strips on the HF), and the tail was shorn of its vestigial tailfins, with a raised and squared decklid.

 The interior did not undergo significant changes, being merely a refinement of the previous design.
-The powerplant was adopted from the 2000 sedan and available in two states of tune: carburetted on the 2000 Coupé, Bosch electronic fuel injection and engine management on the 2000 HF.
-The HF was recognizable by the body-side rub-strip, wooden Nardi steering wheel, and magnesium alloy wheels by Cromodora.
-Both versions had a 5-speed manual transmission with a dog-leg gearbox arrangement.
+The powerplant was adopted from the 2000 sedan and available in two states of tune: carburetted on the 2000 Coupé or with Bosch electronic fuel injection and engine management on the 2000 HF.
+The HF was recognizable by the body-side rub-strip, a wooden Nardi steering wheel, and magnesium alloy wheels by Cromodora.
+Both versions had a 5-speed manual transmission with a dog-leg arrangement.

 The Lancia 2000 and 2000 HF Coupés were technologically advanced for the day with features such as a 5-speed transmission, power assisted steering and electronic fuel injection on the 2000 HF.
-They are very well appointed with polished stainless steel brightwork, as opposed to chromed mild steel.
+They are very well appointed with polished stainless steel trim work, as opposed to chromed mild steel.

-The 2000 and 2000 HF Coupé were the last cars designed by Lancia before Fiat took control of the company in 1969.
-The cars do not suffer the corrosion problems associated with later generation Lancias and are generally regarded as being more resistant than contemporaries from other Italian manufacturers.
+The cars do not suffer the corrosion problems associated with later generation Lancia automobiles and are generally regarded as being more resistant than contemporaries from other Italian manufacturers.